JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Summer-The-Donna-Summer-Musical.md

   - Scenic Construction: Tom Cassaro
   - Master Electrician: Ben Sparenberg
 orchestra:
-Genres:
+genres:
   - Musical
   - Biography
   - Drama
-Description: "Celebrate the life and legacy of the Queen of Disco with *Summer: The Donna Summer Musical*, a dazzling tribute to Donna Summer's rise to stardom and her enduring impact on music."
+description: "Celebrate the life and legacy of the Queen of Disco with *Summer: The Donna Summer Musical*, a dazzling tribute to Donna Summer's rise to stardom and her enduring impact on music."
 ---
 *Summer* takes the audience through the remarkable journey of Donna Summer, from her modest beginnings to her meteoric rise as a global music icon.
 Told through the voices of three different actresses portraying Donna at various stages of her life, the musical features hits like "Hot Stuff," "Bad Girls" and "Last Dance."
 This vibrant and energetic show highlights the challenges Donna faced and the triumphs sh